 In the following section we will briefly discuss the background of this work.
 Then, in section three, we will present the algorithm for the automatic transformation process and, in section four, the tool that allows integrating many individual agent processes to build a common process that will resemble how the different agents collaborate.
 In section five we will present the results of a number of simulations.
-In section 6 we present the software process fragment that an engineer can use to integrate this method to an existing software engineering process.
-Section seven discusses our findings and the tool's limitations, and, finally, section eight concludes and provides an insight to future work.
+Section six discusses our findings and the tool's limitations, and, finally, section seven concludes and provides an insight to future work.